24th Infantry Division (United States): World War II

 The 24th Infantry Division was among the first US Army divisions to see combat in World War II and among the last to stop fighting.
 The division was on Oahu, with its headquarters at Schofield Barracks, when the Japanese launched their Attack on Pearl Harbor on 7 December 1941 and the unit suffered some casualties during the attack.
 Among these casualties were Sgt.
 Paul J. Fadon (killed in a truck 10 miles north of Schofield Barracks), Pvt.
 Walter R. French, Pfc.
 Conrad Kujawa, Pvt.
-Torao Migita (killed by friendly fire in downtown Honolulu), and Cpt.
-Theodore J. Lewis (who became the 24th Infantry Division's first soldier killed during WWII).
+Torao Migita (killed by friendly fire in downtown Honolulu), and Corporal Theodore J. Lewis (who became the 24th Infantry Division's first soldier killed during WWII).
 The division was then charged with the defense of northern Oahu, where it built an elaborate system of coastal defenses throughout 1942.
 In July 1942, the 299th Infantry Regiment was replaced by the 298th Infantry Regiment.
 One year later, this regiment was replaced by the 34th Infantry Regiment from the Hawaiian Department Reserve.
 The 34th Infantry remained with the 24th Infantry Division until the end of the war.
 As an active component unit, the 34th was easier to deploy than the reserve component units, which were less trained.